World Heritage Site Progress

 We are moving forward with the next steps

-- Establishment of the Bethlehem World Heritage Commission by the Mayor of Bethlehem to raise funds for the preparation of the dossier and fulfill process requirements.
+- In 2017, the Mayor of Bethlehem established the Bethlehem World Heritage Commission (BWHC) made up of the five property owners of Historic Moravian Bethlehem and representatives of the cultural, academic, and corporate communities to raise funds for the preparation of the dossier and fulfill the nomination process requirements.

 World Heritage Commission Officers